-Conduct a public education program that addresses water quality issues and the protection of water resources and encourages the use of GI/LID.
-The program shall consider such things as litter control, illicit discharges, household hazardous waste disposal, and residential pesticide, fertilizer and herbicide application, pet waste, fats, oils, and grease, and GI/LID techniques.
-If the permittee participates in an existing regional program in addition to its own program, then the annual report must summarize the specific activities performed during the reporting period.
+Conduct a public education program that addresses water quality issues and the protection of water resources and encourages the use of green infrastructure/low impact development (GI/LID).
+The program should consider such things as litter control, illicit discharges, household hazardous waste disposal, and residential pesticide, fertilizer and herbicide application, and GI/LID techniques.
+If the permittee participates in an existing regional program in addition to its own program, then the Annual annual Report report should must summarize the specific activities performed during the reporting period.
+If the permittee implements its own public education program, the proposed program must be described in the SWMP and the activities conducted during the reporting period must be documented in the Annual Report.